unmsmfisi-socialapplication/social_app/data/README.md

 initial File for Automatic credentials in Google Cloud Platform and a script with all cloud functions required for development

-### models
+### models (Provisional)
-This folder contains all oficial features of Data development , each subfolder contains the respective feature with an official python script of logical machine learning model
+This folder contains all oficial features of Data development , each subfolder contains the respective feature with an official python script of logical machine learning model.
+(Provisional)

 ### models_pg
 This folder is  just for concept testing made in jupyter notebook

+### preprocessing
+This folder contains the script(s) for maange the preprocessing of raw data and deliver it for the respective feature model

+# training
+This folder contains the script(s) for manage the training of each model.

+#Execution
+This folder contains the script(s) for execution and results obtaining of each model